Skip to main content

 The Australian Council for International Development (ACFID) is the peak body for Australian non-government organisations involved in international development and humanitarian action.

+If a charity complies with the ACFID Code of Conduct, it is likely to meet Governance Standards 1-5.
 However, the ACFID Code of Conduct does not map to the ACNC Governance Standards in an exact way.
 The ACNC may still require a charity to demonstrate how it meets the Governance Standards.

 ACNC Governance Standards